thepassle/batching-blog/README.md

-# LitElement: Doing less
+# LitElement: A Deepdive Into Batched Updates

-Gotta come up with a clever title.
-Suggestions?

 > Whats always better than doing work?
 Not doing work!